kimsniper/kalman_toolkit/ekf-imu-orientation/README.md

-# Extended Kalman Filter Demo
+# Extended Kalman Filter - IMU Orientation Estimation Demo

 This project demonstrates how the **Kalman Filter** can be used to improve orientation estimation (roll, pitch, and yaw) using data from a 6-DoF IMU (accelerometer + gyroscope).
 It also compares the results with a **Complementary Filter** to show the benefits of Kalman-based sensor fusion.